moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 * ABR between time-synced tracks - subscribers may switch between between tracks at different quality levels in order to maximize visual or audio quality under fconditions of throughput variability.
-* Capable of delivering interstitial advertising
+* Capable of delivering interstitial advertising.
+* Logs and analytics management - support for the reporting of client-side QoE and relay delivery actions.

 Initial verisons of WARP will prioritize basic features necessary to exercise interoperability across delivery systems.
 Later versions will add commercially